Award-winning PDF software

 Instructions and Help about Why Form 5495 Underlying

-Hi welcome to introduction to linguistics today we are going to learn how to solve phonology problems before we do that let's review some key concepts what is a phoneme the phoneme is a contrastive segment minimal contrastive units of sounds phonemes are abstract mental entities native speakers subconsciously understand that this sound serve to distinguish the meaning of words in their language from one another so for example when you have the sound of the tea in time you know that that sound is different from the sound of the dime so we can say that although they have the same environment look at here I'm I'm these two sounds are different so they are two different phonemes now remember phonemes contrast what is an elephant an elephant is a distinct variant of a phoneme it's the actual phonetic segment produced by a speaker for examples when we have the phoneme T we don't pronounce that T always the same way you have the aspirated T like top this one is not aspirated stop this one would be a flap little this one will be a glottal stop kitten and this one would be a syllabic hunter for some speakers so these are all variants of the same phoneme the T okay so when you think about elephants you remember they're non contrastive we are going to see how to identify phonemes in a language how do we do that well phonemes make distinctions in meaning if two sounds are members of separate phonemes minimal pairs can almost always be found remember we discussed minimal pairs let's see one example of minimal pairs a good example is time and time this is a minimal pair why because you have the same exact environment I'm I'm and the only difference...
+Hi, welcome to Introduction to Linguistics.
+Today, we are going to learn how to solve phonology problems.
+But before we do that, let's review some key concepts.
+First, what is a phoneme?
+A phoneme is a contrastive segment, minimal contrastive units of sounds.
+Phonemes are abstract mental entities that native speakers subconsciously understand.
+These sounds serve to distinguish the meaning of words in their language from one another.
+For example, when you have the sound of "t" in "time," you know that sound is different from the sound of "d" in "dime."
+So, we can say that although they have the same environment, these two sounds are different and are two different phonemes.
+Now, let's remember what an allophone is.
+An allophone is a distinct variant of a phoneme.
+It's the actual phonetic segment produced by a speaker.
+For example, when we have the phoneme "t," we don't always pronounce it the same way.
+We have variants like the aspirated "t" in "top," the unaspirated "t" in "stop," the flap "t" in "little," the glottal stop "t" in "kitten," and the syllabic "t" in "hunter" for some speakers.
+These are all variants of the same phoneme, "t."
+So, when you think about allophones, you remember they're non-contrastive.
+Now, let's see how to identify phonemes in a language.
+Phonemes make distinctions in meaning.
+If two sounds are members of separate phonemes, minimal pairs can almost always be found.
+Let's see an example of a minimal pair.
+A good example is "time" and "dime."
+This is a minimal pair because they have the same exact environment, and the only difference is one sound, which changes the meaning as well.
+The allophones of a phoneme are not a random collection of sounds but are a set of sounds that have the same psychological...